TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 				'TCGA' can also be used to download GDC data including HCMI data.
                                 (default: false)
-  --key_file                    For downloading reads, use TCGA authentication token (TCGA) or dbGAP repository key (GTEx, path) or credentials.josn file in case of 'GEN3-DRS'
+  --key_file                    For downloading reads, use TCGA authentication token (TCGA) or dbGAP repository key (GTEx, path) or credentials.json file in case of 'GEN3-DRS'
                                 (default: false)

 Main arguments: